CWSA NRA PROGRAMS

 Basic Firearms Training

 We currently offer basic pistol and basic rifle courses.
 These courses run from the Spring through the Fall.
-You can see the schedule on the CWSA calendar.
+You can see the schedule here and on the CWSA calendar.
 You also find the courses and register for them at the NRA website link http://www.nrainstructors.org/Search.aspx.
 Check the box for basic pistol or rifle shooting class and put 98239 in the box at bottom left corner click submit.
 On the next page pick the CWSA class you want and click on it and then fill out the application.
 Don’t forget to hit submit on this page.
 The fee for basic classes is $55.00.
 Basic pistol is conducted as the Instructor Led Only type of class.
 All firearms, ammunition, hearing protection and safety glasses are provided, however you may use your own hearing protection and safety glasses.
 We run our basic courses in a relaxed environment with no time pressure to complete any task.
 We have an outstanding instructor/student ratio to ensure our training is informative, safe and fun.
-When the course is finished students will be confident they can pick up the type of firearm they’ve been trained on and handle and shoot it safely and competently.
+When the course is finished students will be confident they can pick up the type of firearm on which they’ve been trained and handle and shoot it safely and competently.

 NRA Firearms Instructor Training